Detecting the skewness of data from the five-number summary and its application in meta-analysis: Introduction

-There is a large body of literature on the test of normality, mainly two different types of tests.
-The first type is the graphical methods that apply, for example, the histogram, Q-Q plot and box plot (\citealp{Thode2002}).
-Yet due to the absence of an objective criterion, the graphical methods are often subjective and their reliability will be heavily dependent on the experience of the evaluators.
-For more objective methods for detecting the normality, it yields the second type of tests including the chi-square goodness-of-fit test, the empirical distribution function test, the Shapiro-Wilk test, and the moment test (\citealp{Dagostino1990,cramer1928,kolmogorov1933,ad1954,shapiro1965,jarque1980}).
+For the normality test, there is a large body of literature on mainly two different types of tests, (1) the graphical methods \cite{Thode2002}, and (2) the quantitative normality test \cite{Dagostino1990,cramer1928,ad1954,shapiro1965,jarque1980}.
 Nevertheless, we note that most existing normality tests require the complete data set so that they are not applicable when the data include only the whole or part of the five-number summary.
-For this issue, \cite{altman1996} also discussed in their short note as follows: ``When authors present data in the form of a histogram or scatter diagram then readers can see at a glance whether the distributional assumption is met.
+For this issue, Altman and Bland\cite{altman1996} also discussed in their short note as follows: ``When authors present data in the form of a histogram or scatter diagram then readers can see at a glance whether the distributional assumption is met.
 If, however, only summary statistics are presented---as is often the case---this is much more difficult.".

-To summarize, when only the five-number summary is available, it is nearly impossible to test whether the underlying data follow a normal distribution.
-But as an alternative, we note that the information in the five-number summary, together with the sample size, is surprisingly sufficient enough to conduct a skewness test.
+To summarize, when only the five-number summary is available, there is currently no method available for testing whether the underlying data follow a normal distribution.
+In this paper, we propose a skewness test based on the five-number summary together with the sample size.
 Further by the symmetry of the normal distribution, if the skewness test shows that the data are significantly skewed, then equivalently we can also conclude that the data are not normally distributed.
-While for the other direction, if the skewness test is not rejected, then we follow the common practice that assumes the reported data to be normal.
+For these skewed studies, we provide practitioners with three options in Figure \ref{fig:meta_procedure}.
+On the contrary, if the skewness test is not rejected, then we follow the common practice that assumes the reported data to be normal.
 Following the above procedure, we will have the capacity to rule out the very skewed studies so that the final meta-analysis can be conducted more reliably than the existing methods in the literature.
-Finally, due to the limited data available, we believe that our proposed flow chart in Figure \ref{fig:meta_procedure} is the best we can do for combining the studies with two different types of summary data, and we also expect that it may have potential to be widely adopted in meta-analysis and evidence-based practice.
+Finally, due to the limited information available from the five-number summary, we believe that our proposed flow chart in Figure \ref{fig:meta_procedure} also provides a reasonable solution for conducting meta-analysis that handles both normal and skewed studies, and we also expect that it may have potential to be widely adopted in meta-analysis and evidence-based practice.

-\section{Motivating Examples}
+\section{Motivating examples}